delicioussmorgasbord/BG3-Monk-Wanderer-Subclass/README.md

 Shifting Presence: Use 2 Ki to change all aspects of your appearance until your next rest (Short or Long).

-Sense Vitals: Use 5 Ki to sense the weak points of a target, dealing an additional 1d6 points of Physical damage whenever you hit it with a weapon attack.
+Sense Vitals: Use 4 Ki to sense the weak points of a target, dealing an additional 1d6 points of Physical damage whenever you hit it with a weapon attack.
 If the target dies before the spell ends, you can use Reapply Sense Vitals to mark a new creature.
 This lasts until your next rest (Short or Long).
 Requires Concentration.

+Grounding: Use your bonus action to break your Concentration, regaining 2 Ki points.

 ___